kammitama5/kammitama5.github.io/_posts/2018-7-26-Thursday-July-26th.md

    were fenced to reflect that with respect to the range of the fast forward button.

 ## So that's..pretty much it
+ - I have a meeting tomorrow morning, which is right when I collect the keys to the place I'm house-sitting, so uh..we'll see how it works out, and if I make it!